sparkflows/sparkflows-docs/docs/user-guide/data-preparation/filter.rst

 Filter By Date Range
 ----------------------------------------

-Below is a sample workflow which contains Filter By Date Range processor in Fire Insights.
+Below is a sample workflow which contains Filter By Date Range processor in Sparkflows.
 It demonstrates the usage of Filter By Date Range node to filter incoming dataset based on a given date range.
 Data of a column, as per selection, is compared against the date range to filter rows.

 It does the following processing of data: